LuczynskiDar/Pehelper/README.md

 ![upload a file](https://github.com/LuczynskiDar/Pehelper/blob/nocookie/Img/pehelper_uploaded.PNG)

+- Choose the column by the column index and show the results by pushing run button

-- Choose the column and show the results by pushing run button
+- Choose the column by the column name and show the results by pushing run button

 ![run column](https://github.com/LuczynskiDar/Pehelper/blob/nocookie/Img/pehelper_run_column.PNG)